 Fact: Naturally occurring B12 is typically not found in plant foods.
 Some believe that foods like spirulina or fermented soy products are good sources, but they contain B12 analogs, which are not usable by the human body and can even interfere with normal B12 absorption and metabolism.

 Fact: B12 supplements can indeed boost energy in those who are deficient.
 However, for those with adequate B12 levels, taking more won’t necessarily provide an energy surge.
-It’s always best to consult with a healthcare professional before starting supplementation.
+It’s always best to consult with a healthcare professional before starting supplementation with vitamin B12 drops.

 Fact: B12 injections can provide a direct boost of the vitamin, bypassing the digestive system, and are beneficial for those with severe deficiency or absorption issues.
 However, for many individuals, oral supplements are effective and less invasive.